Liz Terry

 And last but by no means least a big THANKYOU to all the people coming to the groups and being a part of this with us!

-Ianto Doyle is a carpenter, yurt maker, mentor trainer, and mentor for teen boys with Journeyman UK.
-Having been involved with founding it as a charity he is now a Trustee and co ordinates the JourneyMan Threshold which 45 men staff on and 25 teenage boys engage in.
-It is a powerful and transformational 'Rites Of Passage' experience with ongoing mentoring groups held locally in a variety of places around the UK.
+Ianto Doyle is a coach, carpenter, trainer, and mentor for teen boys with Journeyman UK.
+Having been involved with founding it as a charity he co ordinates the JourneyMan Threshold - a powerful and transformational 'Rites Of Passage' experience with ongoing mentoring groups held locally in a variety of places around the UK.

 Ianto has trained in Counselling, Homeopathy and Journey Man Mentoring and worked for many years at The Centre for Alternative Technology in Machynlleth mid Wales as an Eco builder and carpenter.